V-Cent/TTE/docs/tech/todps2.md

 Definitions:

 :::tagging{data-tags="{'todo' : true}"}
 **Damage Break**: If your character is being continuously staggered by the enemy (more than one hit) and you have 1 complete Blast gauge, press L1 (just before or during a hit) to activate Damage Break.
 Damage Break takes 50 Blast Points and activates the blast break effect (same as enemies) for 1 second.
-There seem to be a cooldown between player's damage breaks.
+After you perform a damage break, there is a small cooldown period before another can be activated.
 Most enemies can only do a damage break when on the ground, while the player and some specific enemies can also do it in the air.
 :::

-**I-Frames**: Invincibility Frames, you take no damage and do not stagger.
+**I-Frames**: Invincibility Frames; frames where you take no damage and do not stagger.
 You can also gain blast during this, if the source of the I-Frames wasn't a bar gain.

 ### Spells and Artes

 Artes and spells cost more CC than a normal attack, but they normally do more damage and have special effects.
 Some artes and spells can OTG and Freeze enemies.
 They also can cause various status effects to the user and enemies.
-Spells usually have a higher stagger and damage, but they need casting time before coming out.
+Spells usually have a higher stagger and damage, but they need to be casted before coming out.
 There is also a limit to 4 "big" spells on screen.

 You can use skills and equipment to reduce casting time.
 DeEarth also reduces cast time of Dark Spells, same for Philia's earth necklace.
 You can also reduce it by doing artes or other spells.